Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 I don't think it will be necessary.

 I do not pay for internet advertising, if you found us using a search engine it was without paid influence.
-We do not pay for online referrals and are grateful that bloggers are willing to refer their subscribers to us anyway.
+Same thing with online referrals, are grateful that bloggers are willing to refer their subscribers to us anyway.

 No one will ever call you with a sales pitch!
 We don't have time for that sort of thing, and personally hate that business model.